 - Have creditworthy commercial clients

-- Be free of encumbrances (liens and judgement)
+- Be free of encumbrances (liens and judgment)

 - Have good invoicing practices